Atrium School Summer Math Institute

 Participants will sign up for one Major Strand workshop ahead of time.
 This will be a deep dive into one of the topics described above.
 In two shorter, Minor Strand workshops, participants will be able to dip into lighter versions or extensions of the above topics with any of the above presenters.
 These will be selected when you arrive.
 We will also participate in a daily Math Teachers' Circle together!

-Dates, times, location, cost : Wednesday, August 7 to Friday, August 9, 8:30 am - 3:30 pm.
+Dates, times, location, cost : Wednesday, August 7 to Friday, August 9, 8:30 am–3:30 pm.
 Light breakfast and lunch provided.
 Held at Atrium School, 69 Grove Street, Watertown MA 02472.
-Adjacent to Boston/Cambridge and easily accessible by MBTA public transit. $350 early bird discount extended to May 15; $425 afterwards.
-If any workshop in under-enrolled, participants will be notified of its cancellation by May 31.
+Adjacent to Boston/Cambridge and easily accessible by MBTA public transit. $425 (Limited number of scholarships available for public school teachers.
+Graduate credit and PDPs available through Framingham State University).